Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ![image of common requests displayed in app insights](./assets/Guide/Simulating_AppInsightsTopRequests.png)

-In the screenshot above we can see the checkout flow for the first request with 1 ticket as 588ms and the checkout for the second request with 20 tickets was 162ms.
+In the screenshot above we can see the checkout flow for the first request with one ticket as 588ms and the checkout for the second request with twenty tickets was 162ms.

 ### Retry and Circuit Breakers

 These patterns improve the reliability of the solution by attempting to resolve transient errors that can surface when making an API call.
-To observe this we'll change the baseUri setting in App Configuration and examine the App Insights logs to observe that API calls were retried and when the circuit is open that we can also observe the "fail fast" behavior.
+To observe this, we'll change the baseUri setting in App Configuration and examine the App Insights logs to observe that API calls were retried and when the circuit is open that we can also observe the "fail fast" behavior.